m-Peter/activeform/README.md

 ## Saving Forms

-After the forms have been populated with the posted data, you can save the model by calling #save.
+After the form is populated with the posted data, you can save the model by calling #save.

 ```ruby
 class ConferencesController